Capital Allowances: Integral Features

 There are also some limited circumstances in which capital allowances can be claimed on residential properties in multiple occupation (HMOs).
 Qualifying furnished holiday lets are also eligible.

 Who cannot claim capital allowances?
-Non-taxpayers and those who hold property as trading stock, rather than investments: such as property developers, for example.
+Non-taxpayers and those who hold property as trading stock rather than investments, such as property developers.

 What qualifies as fixtures and fittings?
 The list is very long.
 In a modern office block the following might qualify: